alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_django.md

 ## Deploy a Django app

 This section explains how to deploy an app using the Django framework.
-You may also need to refer to the [Cloud Foundry documentation about the Python buildpack](https://docs.cloudfoundry.org/buildpacks/python/index.html) [external link].
+You may also need to refer to the [Cloud Foundry documentation about the Python buildpack](https://docs.cloudfoundry.org/buildpacks/python/index.html).

 > If your app requires a [backing service](/deploying_services/#deploy-a-backing-or-routing-service), it must be able to work with one of the services supported by PaaS.
 Instructions for deploying both backing service and non-backing service apps are given in this section.